 Lure Fishing for Steelhead on 18 Mile Creek

-Lure fishing is popular, effective, and one of the more exciting methods for 18 Mile Creek steelhead fishing.
+Lure fishing is popular, effective, and one of the more exciting methods of fishing.
 It gives anglers more opportunities for hard hits and multiple steelhead.

 Up the rivers, I cast lures in the deeper pools when they are not crowded with float fishermen or fly fishermen.

-Here are four of the best lures for 18 Mile Creek steelhead fishing:
+Here are four of the best steelhead lures for 18 Mile Creek:

 - Spinners: Blue Fox Vibrax are my go-to spinners, but Mepps and Panther Martin spinners are effective.

-- KwikFish: I like Kwikfish when the steelhead want a slower presentation and use them a lot in the winter.
+- KwikFish: I like Kwikfish when the steelhead wants a slower presentation and use them a lot in the winter.

-- Spoons: Spoon fishing For Steelhead is kinda my secret weapon.
-Sure plenty of anglers fish the mouth of the river and cast out into Lake Erie, but I do very well with spoons in the upper river, especially in the larger pools.
+- Spoons: Spoon fishing for steelhead is my secret weapon.
+Plenty of anglers fish the mouth of the river and cast out into Lake Erie with spoons, but I do very well with spoons in the upper river, especially in the larger pools.
 I have some unique methods for catching steelhead on spoons.

 - Crankbaits: Crankbaits are fantastic for steelhead whether you fish the slower water at the mouth or you fish the pools and runs in the upper river.

 Check out my page on Lure Fishing For Steelhead where I tell you my unique methods for fishing steelhead with various lures, what my best lures are, as well as my tips and advice on things like how to improve your retrieve with lures and how to cover the water effectively.